Artefact2/libxm/README.md

   precise audio synchronisation.
 See a demo here:
   <https://www.youtube.com/watch?v=SR-fSa7J698>

-* `xmprocdemo`: a simple non-interactive demo that plays back (using ALSA) a single module with procedurally generated samples.
+* `xmprocdemo`: a simple non-interactive demo that plays back a single module with procedurally generated samples.
+Somewhat optimized for size. ([Dream Candy](https://modarchive.org/module.php?178565) by Drozerix, public domain.
+  Thank you Drozerix for the great music!)

 * `libxmize` converts a `.xm` module to the libxm format.
 It is highly non-portable and is meant for static linking and sizecoding (loading code is